A message about any structure of ancient Rome. Types of Roman public buildings and engineering structures. Architectural structures of Ancient Rome

 Renaissance

-It is worth paying attention to the graceful domes of the Renaissance buildings going up: it is possible to climb on a number of them (for example, on the highest point of Rome - the dome of St. .
-Well, at the end of the Renaissance in the architecture of Rome, baroque blooms in a riotous color, with all its ornate bas-reliefs, rounded marble Cupids and tropical gypsum flora.
-For baroque sensations, you should go to its three chic fountains, and you should not miss the colonnade of St. Peter's Cathedral.
+It is worth paying attention to the graceful domes of Renaissance buildings rising up: a number of them (for example, the highest point in Rome - the dome of St. Peter's Cathedral) can be climbed and through this you can take in a bird's eye view both historical Rome and the luxurious decoration of the interior of the cathedral .
+Well, at the end of the Renaissance, Baroque blossoms in the architecture of Rome, with all its ornate bas-reliefs, rounded marble Cupids and tropical gypsum flora.
+For baroque sensations, you should go to it with its three luxurious fountains, and you should not miss the colonnade of St. Peter's Basilica.

 In order to avoid long queues at the entrance to St. Peter's Basilica, we buy tickets in advance via the Internet.